 Donna & Larry Howard Memorial Scholarship honors two lives committed to family, friends, and supporting the Sedalia School District.
 The scholarship is awarded to one (1) male and one (1) female athlete in any sport.
 Applicants must show academic and leadership aptitude.
 A recommendation letter from high school coach must accompany applicant’s submission.

 Glenn M. (Mack) and Dorothy M. (Pierce) Kell Scholarships for Music and Academics was established in honor of a husband and wife who were Smith-Cotton graduates.
-Mr. Kell served on the Sedalia Board of Education for 21 years and was president of that board for the majority of his tenure.
 Two scholarships are awarded to Smith-Cotton High School seniors.
-One is open to all applicants and is based on academic aptitude; the second scholarship is restricted to an applicant pursing a degree in music.
+One is open to all applicants and is based on academic aptitude; the second scholarship is restricted to an applicant pursuing a degree in music.

 Sharon Maggard-Mateja Memorial Scholarship honors a creative woman who loved to sketch, paint, and decorate.
-Mrs. Mateja loved to give hand-made gifts to friends and had a heart to volunteer.
 This scholarship was established by her bridge club friends and is restricted to students pursuing a degree in an art related field or who have studied and shown proficiency in the visual arts in high school.

 Major Saver is a community-oriented corporation dedicated to providing a premier fundraising program that benefits schools, students, and community partners.
 From their proceeds of cards sales in the Sedalia School District, Major Saver awards two scholarships to Smith-Cotton High School seniors.
 Applicants must be students pursuing a degree in education and attending a Missouri college or university.
 Students must have a minimum GPA of 3.5.